 The principal is the original amount you owe subtracting the payments you’ve already made.
 For instance, if you have a $300,000 mortgage and you’ve paid $30,000, your remaining principal is $270,000.

 At first, most of your payments will go towards interest.
-However, as time goes on, that’ll change and you’ll start paying on the principal
+However, as time goes on, that’ll change and you’ll start paying the principal.

 Again, when we say ” mortgage payments” we typically are talking about the full monthly payment which covers the principal, interest, taxes, and insurance.

-Most lenders require you to get homeowners' insurance, and this is always a good idea as getting this insurance will protect you should anything happen to your home through circumstances beyond your control.
+Most lenders require you to get homeowners' insurance.
+This is always a good idea as getting this insurance will protect you should anything happen to your home through circumstances beyond your control.

-Pro Tip: Depending on how much you put down for your down payment, (if it's less than 20% in most cases) some lenders will require you to sign up for mortgage insurance.
+Pro Tip: Depending on how much you put down for your down payment, some lenders will require you to sign up for mortgage insurance.
 This protects them, should you not be able to make the payments as expected.

 Are there different types of mortgages?

 Oh, yes.
-Just like there are different types of student loans (federal vs. private) and personal loans, mortgages also come in many different flavors.
+Just like there are different types of student loans (federal vs. private), mortgages also come in many different flavors.
 After all, these are financial products – it's not a “one size fits all” kind of deal.

 First, mortgages come in fixed or adjustable rates.

 Mortgages can also come in different terms, which means the amount of time you have to repay the loans.
-Long term mortgages range from 10-40 years, while short term ones are typically 10 or 15 years.
-The longer the mortgage, the lower your monthly payment, but 15-year mortgages mean you'll pay less in interest and pay off your home faster.
+Long-term mortgages range from 10-40 years, while short-term ones are typically 10 or 15 years.
+The longer the mortgage, the lower your monthly payment.
+15-year mortgages mean you'll pay less in interest and pay off your home faster.

 Mortgage loans can also differ by who is offering them.
 Most banks and online lenders offer mortgages, but there are also government-insured loans like FHA loans and VA loans.
 (I used an FHA loan to buy my first home!)
 There are dozens of other types depending on the type of property you’re looking to buy. .